francisywk/mirai-metro/content/wiki/Mirai-Metro.md

 draft: false
 category: miraimetro
 keywords: [cartcorporation,mirai,miraimetro]
-notice: "This article is about the current rapid transit system in Mirai.
-For the system's former name, see [Mirai RGB](/wiki/mirai-rgb 'Mirai RGB')."
+notice: "This article is about the rapid transit system in Mirai.
+For the system that Mirai Metro previously known as, see [Mirai RGB](/wiki/mirai-rgb 'Mirai RGB')."
 see_also: true
 quick_facts:
   - image: